 "Officers were able to bring the devices up via the Internet and began tracking their location," said Pleasanton Lt.
-Jim Knox in a news release.
+Jim Knox.
 "Ultimately, the devices stopped moving at an address in Hunters Point in San Francisco."

 Pleasanton police officers contacted their counterparts in San Francisco and coordinated their response to the location of the briefcase and provided a description of the suspect.